martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 This blogpost summarizes the results in our ICLR 2020 paper "Thieves on Sesame Street!
 Model Extraction of BERT-based APIs".
 You can find the camera ready version of the paper [here](https://arxiv.org/abs/1910.12366) and the code to reproduce experiments [here](https://github.com/google-research/language/tree/master/language/bert_extraction).

-**TL;DR**: It is possible to perform distillation on BERT-based downstream NLP models without any real training data, even with nonsensical randomly sampled sequences of tokens.
+**TL;DR**: It is possible to perform distillation on BERT-based downstream NLP models without any real training data, even with nonsensical randomly sampled sequences of tokens (for example, `to way train that like be`).
 Commercial NLP inference APIs based on deep-learning are at the risk of being stolen via this process of zero-shot distillation.

 ### What are model extraction attacks?